 Early attribution models fell well short of the goal of understanding each touchpoint.
 For example, the “Last Click” or “Last Touch” model assigns all credit to the last touchpoint and ignored all earlier activity.
 The First Click model does the opposite, giving all credit to the first touchpoint and ignoring all others.
 Despite the extreme inaccuracies in these models, they are still used today by many advertisers to determine the value of touchpoints.
 For example, many affiliate publishers are still paid by advertisers today based on a Last Click model.

-In advanced attribution modeling, relationships between various touchpoints are well understood and modeled accordingly.
+In advanced attribution modelling, relationships between various touchpoints are well understood and modeled accordingly.
 For example, customers that search for your product online after seeing an ad on broadcast TV will behave much differently than customers that come upon your product after doing blind internet searches for a type of product that they know they need.
 Understanding these interactions across marketing channels (broadcast TV to search) and across devices (tv to a smartphone, tablet, or PC) is the key to any attribution system.
 Failure to account for these types of interactions will make any attribution system inaccurate and flawed.

 It is only recently, with technological advancements that allow user behavior to be followed anonymously and in a truly privacy compliant way, that advanced attribution systems have become possible.
 For the first time, we are able to observe all touchpoints leading to a conversion, and make highly accurate predictions of what particular marketing expendi-tures and interactions will produce what results.
 We know this is true based on the results obtained by advertisers using these advanced, and scientific, attribution systems.
 This has enabled a revolution in marketing measurement that many companies are already taking advantage of to dramatically improve their results.